FREE BOOKS | Promoting Art with Integrity can be used effectively in any state.

 Questions for Art Organizations | It may be easier to plan a course of action, if you ask:

-- Names of the director, assistant, anyone in authority.
+| About the art organization’s contact info - Names of the director, assistant, anyone in authority.
 Check for correct spelling

 - Addresses: street, city, state, zip code; website URL, e-mail address